Geralt-Of-Rivia-Witcher/CaesarCipher/README.md

 # Caesar Cipher

-An encryption programme that can encrypt or decrypt based on a either one or two keys, based on user's choice.
+An encryption programme that can encrypt or decrypt text based on either one or two keys, based on user's choice.
 > It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.

 ## How to use: